And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 As vice president, yes.

-Well, that'll be well, whoever's Hillary's vice president may as well move to an IGLU.
+Well, whoever's Hillary's vice president may as well move to an igloo.

 And that's why I don't think Obama would take it.

-I mean, I it's it's it's really kind of silly to start speculating and guessing on who, you know, real question is would Hillary accept the VEP?
+I mean, it's really kind of silly to start speculating, guessing on who, you know, the real question is, would Hillary accept the VEEP?

-Yeah, the superdelegates and the yes, and the and the uh, you know, the look at the the fear of the Clintons is palpable.
+Yeah, the superdelegates and the, yes, and the, you know, look at the fear of the Clintons is palpable.

-They have that that was no lie that they had people's FBI files.
+They have, there was no lie that they had people's FBI files.

-Um it look at the look at the people they know, the gazillionaires, the billionaires, the um they've they've got a network of people that can bring a world of hurt to people to get out of line.
+Look at the people they know, the gazillionaires, the billionaires, they've got a network of people that can bring a world of hurt to people and get out of line.

-And uh forgetting the specifics and the in the quotes, but uh Hillary would say it's very insulting.
+And forgetting the specifics and the quotes, but Hillary would say, it's very insulting.

 You are nothing in this party.

-And there are the Jeff Gerth and Van Netta uh written a book about this.
+And there are Jeff Gerth and Van Netta have written a book about this.

-Carl Bernstein don't think he delves into so much that area, but Van Van Natta and Gerth did.
+Carl Bernstein don't think he delves into so much of that area, but Van Netta and Gerth did.

 They're no more than insects to be swatted out of the way or squashed if they get in the way and don't get out of the way.

-Um Russia, aside from the the power trip, then you know that she just wants a second chance to clean up Bill's resume and to rewrite her own legacy.
+Well, Russia, aside from the power trip, then you know that she just wants a second chance to clean up Bill's resume and to rewrite her own legacy.

 I mean, what else is there?

-That's not no, she doesn't care about Bill's legacy to the except to the extent that it it it it would uh it reflects on her.
+She doesn't care about Bill's legacy except to the extent that it would.

 Huh?